shanselman/Pyjion/Docs/source/api.rst

 .. function:: enable_tracing()

    Enable tracing hooks (e.g. used by debuggers) to be emitted in the compiled CIL.
-Required for debugging.
+Required for :ref:`Debugging`.

 .. function:: disable_tracing()